 Email services are provided only while a user is employed by the University and once a user's electronic services are terminated, as specified in the document Computing Privileges, employees may no longer access the contents of their mailboxes, nor should they export their mailbox to a personal account before departure.

 Faculty and staff email users are advised that electronic data (and communications using the University network for transmission or storage) may be reviewed and/or accessed by authorized University officials for purposes related to University business.
 Brown has the authority to access and inspect the contents of any equipment, files or email on its electronic systems.
-The document Emergency Access to Accounts and Information delineates the circumstances and process for handling these exceptions.
+The document Electronic Information Access Policy delineates the circumstances and process for handling these exceptions.

 Email services are available for students to support learning and for communication by and between the University and themselves.
 The services are provided only while a student is enrolled in the University and once a student's electronic services are terminated, as specified in the document Computing Privileges, students may no longer access the contents of their mailboxes.

-Student email users are advised that electronic data (and communications using the University network for transmission or storage) may be reviewed and/or accessed in accordance with Brown University's Acceptable Use Policy and in accordance with the procedures delineated in the document Emergency Access to Accounts and Information.
+Student email users are advised that electronic data (and communications using the University network for transmission or storage) may be reviewed and/or accessed in accordance with Brown University's Acceptable Use of Information Technology Resources Policy and in accordance with the procedures delineated in the document Emergency Information Access Policy.
 Brown has the authority to access and inspect the contents of any equipment, files or email on its electronic systems.